cccbr/online-documents/content/docs/060-workflow/index.md

  3. A Markdown version held in GitHub.
  4. A published version available online - which will be identical in content to 3, but in a more readable form.

-As noted above, versions 2 and 3 may differ from version 1, usually as minor corrections are made.
-However, with time and experience, [version 3](#github-repository) may change in more substantial ways.
+As noted above, versions 2 and 3 may differ from version 1, in format and as minor corrections are made.
+Also, with time and experience, [version 3](#github-repository) may change in more substantial ways.

 The challenge, therefore, is:
  - How to identify the 'definitive version' of a document.